arturskaufmanis/arturskaufmanis/README.md

 ## Hi there 👋
 My name is Arturs Kaufmanis.
-Over the years I have been working in law enforcement and military which made me curious and proceed to cyber security due to the latest trends and crime patterns.
+Through my career in law enforcement and military service, I observed the evolution of criminal activities toward digital platforms, prompting my transition into cybersecurity
 This is one of the places where I continue my cybersecurity professional development.